Website Goes Down At Office Of Government Ethics Amid Political Storm

 The website at the Office of Government Ethics went down Friday afternoon, apparently overwhelmed with traffic, as the agency and its director found themselves at the heart of a growing political fight.

-OGE website administrator Michael Hanson told NPR's Danielle Kurtzleben the site failure came as a result of the usually sleepy office's website receiving a million visitors in just the last three days.
+OGE website administrator Michael Hanson told NPR's Danielle Kurtzleben the site failure came as a result of the usually sleepy office's website receiving 1 million visitors in just the last three days.

 Normally, it gets about 300,000 — in an entire year.

 There's a reason the website's traffic has spiked.
-The office's director, Walter Shaub, has been conducting an unusually public discussion about ethics with the president-elect and the people he's chosen for his cabinet.
+The office's director, Walter Shaub Jr., has been conducting an unusually public discussion about ethics with the president-elect and the people he has chosen for his Cabinet.

 Just Friday afternoon, OGE sent out a tweet that seemed aimed directly at the president-elect.

-Note: A previous version of this story misspelled Walter Shaub Jr.'s last name as Schaub.